ZhouWeiJosh/zhouweijosh/README.md

 ### Hi there 👋

 -Hi, I'm Joshua
--I'm interested in robotics
+-I'm interested in Robotics
--I'm currently learning ROS/Gazebo
+-I'm currently learning ROS2/Gazebo
--I'm originally from China
 -I'm a Freshman in Computer Engineering
--I chose my major because it allows me to do both the hardware and software
--A fun fact about me is: I can solve a rubix cube
--What do I want to learn from EE205?
-C, C++, and Git
--A book or movie I'd recommend is: Turn Left, Turn Right (2003)

 <!--